alec-host/GrowAgricMobileApp/README.md

-## GROWAGRIC MOBILE APP
+# GROWAGRIC MOBILE APP

-- The application is development using Java.
+The mobile application is development using Java.
--

 [GROWAGRIC](https://growagric.com/)